 - A written response, typically two to three pages in length, cross-referencing my inline comments and expanding on them.

 - A 30-minute discussion by phone or videoconferencing, clarifying my critique.
 I’ll answer any questions you have and we’ll dive deeper into any aspects of my analysis you’d like to discuss.

 What It Costs: My hourly rate is $50.
-Typically, reading your text and writing an analysis of it takes at least eight hours, depending on the complexity of your subject, your skill and experience as a writer, and the depth and breadth of editorial analysis required.
-You should budget $400 for this package, 50% of which is due on signing my contract, the remainder of which is due on delivery of my analysis.
-(If I expect to run over my estimated fee, I’ll notify you in advance and we’ll discuss options at that point.)
+Typically, reading your 30-page cover letter and manuscript excerpt and writing an analysis of your concept and your execution of it takes at least eight hours, depending on the complexity of your subject, your skill and experience as a writer, and the depth and breadth of editorial analysis required.
+Clients choosing this option should be prepared to spend $400-$600.
+Half of my fee is due on signing my contract; the remainder is due on delivery of my analysis.
+(If I expect to run over my minimum estimated fee, I’ll notify you in advance and we’ll discuss options at that point.)

 Here’s an excerpt from one of my written responses